EmilRamsvik/Digital-Garden/docs/Philosophy/Religion.md

 Here are some stories I remember
 1. The writing on the wall story
 2. [Absalom, the son of King David](https://www.biblicalwarfare.com/absalom-expert-politician-failed-warrior/)
-3. The end of John the Baptist
+3. The end of John the Baptist (Hes head gets separated from the rest of the body)

 # Links